dariomba/full-text-search/README.md

 - **React Frontend**: Simple UI for searching movies.
 - **Go Backend**: A backend service that handles search queries and communicates with Elasticsearch.
-- **Elastic Search**: Search engine that indexes and retrieves movie data.
+- **Elasticsearch**: Search engine that indexes and retrieves movie data.

 ## Prerequisites